 Kathmandu Durbar Square

-Several temples and buildings were damaged during the major earthquake on April 25th, 2015.
-The Durbar square area has been surrounded by attractive architecture and skillful Newar artists for centuries.
-Two different dynasties ruled Kathmandu Durbar square, the Malla and Shaha.
-The palace area has some beautiful courtyards, Pagoda temples, and more.
+Several temples and buildings were damaged during the April 25th, 2015 earthquake.
+The Durbar Square area has been surrounded by attractive architecture and skillful Newar artists for centuries.
+Two different dynasties ruled Kathmandu Durbar Square: the Malla and Shaha.
+The palace area has beautiful courtyards, Pagoda temples, and more.

 Highlights of the Kathmandu Durbar Square